 Read on to learn why sweet potatoes are so good for you (and remember this list the next time you pass a pile of these starchy little gems at the store).

-The sweet potatoes you’re probably most familiar with have bright orange flesh, but they come in a wide variety of colors from pink and purple to yellow and white (and in case you’re wondering, yes — white sweet potatoes are different than regular white potatoes).
-Since part of a plant’s nutrient profile depends on its color, each variety has a slightly different make-up, but all have the potential to benefit your health.
+The sweet potatoes you’re probably most familiar with have bright orange flesh.
+Still, they come in a wide variety of colors, from pink and purple to yellow and white (and in case you’re wondering, yes — white sweet potatoes are different than regular white potatoes).
+Since part of a plant’s nutrient profile depends on its color, each variety has a slightly different makeup, but all have the potential to benefit your health.
 Let’s dive more into why.

 1. Sweet potatoes contain important vitamins

-Sweet potatoes are perhaps most well-known for their vitamin A content (actually present as beta-carotene, a plant pigment that gives sweet potatoes their orange color and that our bodies convert to vitamin A once we eat them), but they’re also a good source of vitamin C and vitamin B6.
+Sweet potatoes are perhaps most well known for their vitamin A content (actually present as beta-carotene, a plant pigment that gives sweet potatoes their orange color and that our bodies convert to vitamin A once we eat them).
+Still, they’re also a good source of vitamin C and vitamin B6.
 In fact, just one medium-sized baked sweet potato gives you more than 100% of the daily value of vitamin A, 25% of the daily value of vitamin C, and 19% of the daily value of vitamin B6.
 That’s a big nutritional bang for your buck!

 2. Sweet potatoes provide essential minerals

-Minerals are just as essential as vitamins, and that same medium-sized sweet potato provides 25% of the daily value of manganese, 20% of the daily value of copper, and 12% of the daily value of potassium.
-Getting enough manganese is important for promoting bone health, producing sex hormones, and regulating blood sugar, copper helps our bodies with a variety of functions such as making red blood cells, and potassium is essential for regulating fluid balance, contracting muscles, and maintaining healthy nerve function.
+Minerals are just as essential as vitamins.
+That same medium-sized sweet potato provides 25% of the daily value of manganese, 20% of the daily value of copper, and 12% of the daily value of potassium.
+Getting enough manganese is important for promoting bone health, producing sex hormones, and regulating blood sugar; copper helps our bodies with a variety of functions, such as making red blood cells, and potassium is essential for regulating fluid balance, contracting muscles, and maintaining healthy nerve function.

 3. Sweet potatoes have complex carbs